martinmulwa/printf/README.md

 - 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life mandatory

+- 1. Education is when you read the fine print.
+Experience is what you get if you don't mandatory

+- 2. Just because it's in print doesn't mean it's the gospel mandatory